 Your garage may well already have electricity, however, you will probably still need extra plug sockets and light fittings.
 Your new room will also need some form of heating installed.
 Installing an additional radiator connected to your existing system will cost around £200.
 If you are converting your garage into a kitchen or bathroom you will also need to factor in all the wiring and plumbing required.

 The cost of installing utilities can vary depending on the final use of the room.
 Installing a new electric socket would cost around £100.
 However, wiring and plumbing for a kitchen could be closer to £1,000.

 Whilst the above points include the basic requirements, there may be additional costs depending on the use of the room and the finishes required.
 For example, if you want hardwood windows and doors these will cost more than basic PVC ones.
 You might also like to include extras such as roof lights, underfloor heating or fitted furniture.

 If you choose to use a designer or architect to help you make the best use of your space than you should also add their fees to your build budget.

-A garage conversion is the simplest way to create a space that enhances your home and adds to its value quickly, easily and with less expense than a conventional extension.
+A garage conversion is the simplest way to create additional space that enhances and adds value to your home.
 Costs can vary depending on the work you have done, but compared with a traditional extension, a garage conversion is nearly always guaranteed to cost you less.